Bangladesh: Farzana Rupa and Husband Arrested While Attempting to Flee Country Following Government Change

 As Bangladesh navigates this period of uncertainty, the international community will be watching closely to see how the interim government handles cases involving journalists and whether it upholds the principles of democracy and press freedom.

-Women Press Freedom call on the interim government of Bangladesh to conduct a fair, impartial, and transparent investigation into the charges against Farzana Rupa and her husband.
-It is imperative that due process is followed and that the couple's legal rights are respected.
+Women Press Freedom demands the interim government of Bangladesh release Farzana Rupa and her husband and investigate reports of their mistreatment in prison.
+We urge the new administration to follow through on the promises it made when Hasina was overthrown, ensuring the country is democratic, respects human rights and is free from corruption.
 Any attempt to use the legal system to exert political pressure or to retaliate against journalists for their work would be a grave violation of democratic principles and freedom of the press.

 Women Press Freedom is an initiative by The Coalition For Women In Journalism